 In the event that a faculty member who is eligible for a sabbatical leave reaches retirement age before it is his/her turn to take it, he/she will receive in lieu of a sabbatical leave a cash payment equal to the amount given as a stipend.
 This payment will be in addition to the usual three sabbaticals for that particular year.

 *NOTE: A sabbatical offer will not necessarily coincide with the date of eligibility.
 Sabbaticals will be offered each year to the three most senior faculty members who are eligible (and have not already been awarded a sabbatical.)
 Others who are eligible will be offered sabbatical only after they reach that level of seniority.

-Under the Continuing Education Act (Act 48), the Pennsylvania Department of Education now requires all teachers holding PA certification to earn six graduate credits or 180 hours of in-service training every five years.
+Under the Continuing Education Act (Act 48), the Pennsylvania Department of Education requires all teachers holding PA certification to earn six graduate credits or 180 hours of in-service training every five years.
 Attendance at conferences and workshops can be used to satisfy the latter requirement.
-In order to encourage teachers and staff to attend professional training sessions a teacher or administrator may receive funding to attend such sessions.
+In order to encourage teachers and staff to attend professional training sessions, a teacher or administrator may receive funding to attend such sessions.